-- Both EU Member States and the US should develop model clauses in line with the legal requirements of the participating countries. - Lessons learnt from the JIT which is currently being agreed between the U.S. and one Member State should be shared with all Member States through the LMs and SPOCs within 6 months of the final conclusion of the case.
+- Both EU Member States and the US should consider developing model clauses in line with their experience of JITS and the legal requirements of the participating countries. - Lessons learned from the current JITs between the U.S. and Member States should be shared with all Member States through the LMs and SPOCs following their conclusion.

-IV.
-Collection of electronic evidence in the MLA context11
+4. Collection of electronic evidence in the MLA context 14

 The need to improve the process of obtaining electronic evidence from the U.S. is a recurring theme in feedback from EU Member States.
 The two problems identified by EU Member States are that their requests are not being actioned, on the grounds of inadequacy (particularly that their exposition of probable cause is insufficient) and then, once accepted for execution, delay occasioned during the execution phase.
-The issue has particular impact on both the EU Member States and the US firstly because of the need for electronic evidence in a significant proportion of criminal investigations, and not only where cybercrime is alleged 12; this means that the volume of requests is high.
-Secondly, because of the preponderance of Internet Service Providers ('ISPs') located in the U.S.; this means that the U.S. is the recipient of large proportion of worldwide requests for electronic evidence.
+The issue has particular impact on both the EU Member States and the US firstly because of the need for electronic evidence from the US in a significant proportion of criminal investigations, and not only where cybercrime is alleged 15; this means that the volume of requests to the US is high.
+Secondly, because of the preponderance of the headquarters of Internet Service Providers ('ISPs') located in the U.S. and the data maintained there; this means that the U.S. is the recipient of large proportion of worldwide requests for electronic evidence.

-Electronic evidence can be divided into 3 technical categories and different considerations apply to each.
+For purposes of criminal investigations, electronic evidence can be divided into different categories and different considerations apply to each.
 For this reason, different recommendations are proposed for each.